rampal-punia/python-tutorials/1_getting_started/3_installing_python.md

 Note:- On window, `checkbox` to add the Python to your PATH should be checked, if the installer offers this option.

+For creating python virtual environments, see this gist: [Setup-Python3-virtual-environment](https://gist.github.com/MichaelCurrin/3a4d14ba1763b4d6a1884f56a01412b7)